 - Volunteer or donate.
 There are organizations out there trying to clean things up, so we can support them with either our time or our money.
 Check some of the organizations out and help one on their mission.

 - Plant trees.
-Trees are tremendously important to keeping the planet clean.
+Trees are tremendously important for keeping the planet clean.
 They clean the air.
 Their roots prevent erosion.
 They help to filter polluted water.